-Anti-anxiety drugs are centrally-acting medications, affecting the entire body, and can have beneficial effects on both mood and gastrointestinal symptoms.3 A patient with anxiety may experience IBS symptoms due to the colon in part being controlled by the nervous system.
-In addition, a patient with IBS may feel more anxious with the stress and frustration of dealing with IBS symptoms.4
+Anti-anxiety drugs are centrally-acting, meaning they affect the entire body, and can have beneficial effects on both mood and gastrointestinal symptoms.3 A person with anxiety may experience IBS symptoms due to the colon in part being controlled by the nervous system.
+In addition, a person with IBS may feel more anxious with the stress and frustration of dealing with IBS symptoms.4

 - Antidepressants, such as Tricyclic Antidepressants, Selective Serotonin Reuptake Inhibitors or Serotonin-Norepinephrine Reuptake Inhibitors

-The only anti-anxiety medications that have been studied for their effects on IBS symptoms are tricyclic antidepressants (TCAs), selective serotonin reuptake inhibitors (SSRIs), and serotonin-norepinephrine reuptake inhibitors (SNRIs).6,7
+The only anti-anxiety drugs that have been studied for their effects on IBS symptoms are tricyclic antidepressants (TCAs), selective serotonin reuptake inhibitors (SSRIs), and serotonin-norepinephrine reuptake inhibitors (SNRIs).6,7

-- Tricyclic antidepressants (TCAs) affect the neurotransmitters (chemical messengers) serotonin and acetylcholine in the body.
-In clinical trials, patients with IBS-D who took a low-dose TCA experienced a significant reduction in the number of loose stool and the feeling of incomplete bowel movements compared to patients who were taking a placebo (harmless pill that produces no physical effects).7
+- Tricyclic antidepressants (TCAs) affect the neurotransmitters (chemical messengers) serotonin, norepinephrine, and acetylcholine in the body.
+In clinical trials, people with IBS-D who took a low-dose TCA experienced a significant reduction in the number of loose stool and the feeling of incomplete bowel movements compared to people who were taking a placebo (harmless pill that produces no physical effects).7

-- Selective serotonin reuptake inhibitors (SSRIs) block the absorption of the neurotransmitter serotonin and have been shown to promote global well being in some patients with IBS as well as improve some of the abdominal pain and bowel symptoms in some patients.8
+- Selective serotonin reuptake inhibitors (SSRIs) block the absorption of the neurotransmitter serotonin and have been shown to promote global well being in some people with IBS as well as improve some of the abdominal pain and bowel symptoms in some people.8

 Antipsychotics are named for their primary use of treating psychosis – diseases affecting the mind that is characterized by a loss of contact with reality – but they are also used to treat other conditions, including anxiety.
 Antipsychotics have many side effects, including (but not limited to) drowsiness, dizziness, weight gain, restlessness, dry mouth, constipation, nausea, vomiting, blurred vision, or seizures.
 These are not all the possible side effects of antipsychotics.
 Talk to your doctor about what to expect or if you experience any changes that concern you during treatment with antipsychotics.5